Markup

 Buffers

-A buffer markup is a circular or polygonal zone drawn around a feature or location at a specified radius.
+A buffer markup is a circular zone drawn around a facility at a specified radius.
 Use it for:

 - Visualizing clear zones that the criteria do not produce automatically